 Removes tax acceleration concern

-withdrawals being used as premiums can purchase a death benefit greater than the value of the IRA—and are income tax free.
+RMDs or withdrawals being used as premiums can purchase a death benefit greater than the value of the IRA—and are income tax free.

 Another plus to this strategy is that if used in combination with trusts, you can help ensure insurance proceeds are distributed according to your wishes.

-With the elimination of stretch IRAs for most people, IRAs are less desirable as estate planning vehicles and life insurance becomes a more attractive consideration.
+With the elimination of stretch IRAs for most people, IRAs are less desirable as estate planning vehicles and life insurance may become a more attractive consideration.
 Life insurance would work best when IRA funds are not necessary to supplement your retirement.
 It also allows you to pass as much to your beneficiaries as possible—with maximum control and minimum tax.